-We were required to complete a Level 2 assessment because e. coli was identified in the water system.
-A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an e. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system.
+We were required to complete Level 2 assessments for each sample date because coliforms were detected in the water system.
+A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.